 - Doctors, Nurses and Other Medical Professionals: NY Arrests and Licensure

-The former Manhattan prosecutors and New York criminal lawyers at Crotty Saland PC are armed with the practical experience and knowledge to defend you against an Assault allegation.
-Know, when there is no substitution for advocacy, you can count on Crotty Saland PC to identify and implement your best and strongest defense.
+The former Manhattan prosecutors and New York criminal lawyers at Crotty Saland PC are armed with the practical experience and knowledge to defend you against any Article 120 allegation.
+When there is no substitution for advocacy, you can count on Crotty Saland PC to identify and implement your best and strongest defense.

 Call the New York criminal defense attorneys and former Manhattan prosecutors at (212) 312-7129 or contact us online today.